I Was Trying to Describe You to Someone (Crime in Stereo album)

 I Was Trying to Describe You To Someone is the fourth studio album by American melodic hardcore band, Crime in Stereo.
-It was released on February 23, 2010 on Bridge Nine Records.
+It was released on February 23, 2010 on Bridge Nine Records, their last release for the label.
 The band released a new song, "Drugwolf", on their MySpace page on January 19, 2010.

 Critical reception

 The record received a review of 4.5/5 in the March 2010 issue of Alternative Press magazine.
 The magazine described it as an "equally ambitious, unpredictable follow-up..." to their third release ...Is Dead.

 Exclaim! named "I Was Trying to Describe You To Someone" as the No. 5 Punk Album of 2010.